 How are the recipients notified?

 The Foundation contacts the recipients privately to confirm their acceptance.
-The names of the recipients are kept strictly confidential until the official announcement ceremony in the spring.
+The names of the recipients are kept strictly confidential until the official announcement in the spring.

 Recipients must allow photographs and public information about themselves to be used in promoting the Awards and in other Foundation/ National Arts Centre promotional initiatives.
 Portraits of the recipients may be displayed at the National Arts Centre and elsewhere.